Can’t Sign in with a Microsoft Account – Error 0x8000704ec on Windows 10/11

 Launch the Avast application.

-Whether disabling or removing your third-party security software enables Defender to work again or not, the fact remains that double protection is better than just having Defender running in the background.
+Regardless of whether disabling or removing your third-party security software resolves the issue or not, some experts argue that having two layers of protection can be beneficial, though it could potentially lead to conflicts.
 It would be nice to have a companion that blocks malware alongside Defender.
 However, as you have doubtless noticed, many of these types of programs conflict with Defender and with which other.

 The application will have been successfully uninstalled by the time you reach the end of the uninstallation wizard, although you may need to restart the computer for the changes to take effect.

 Uninstalling the third-party security application is, unfortunately, the easy part in the case of most applications.
-The hard part is getting rid of all the residual files and settings that most of these applications leave behind when they are uninstalled.
+The challenging aspect is dealing with the residual files and settings that many of these applications might leave behind upon uninstallation.
 If you do not get rid of the files and settings a security application leaves behind once you have uninstalled it, they will only cause trouble for you in the future.
 To get rid of any and all files and other elements left behind by a third-party security application that you have uninstalled, you need to:

-7. Do not leave your computer vulnerable!
-If you uninstall a third-party security program and do not have another as a backup, be sure to enable your computer’s built-in security program (Windows Defender or Microsoft Security Essentials) to make sure it remains protected.
+- To avoid leaving your computer vulnerable, ensure that if you uninstall a third-party security program and don’t have another as backup, your computer’s built-in security program (Windows Defender or Microsoft Security Essentials) is enabled for continuous protection.

 Fix #4: Enable the Windows Services Required by Defender.